Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: Potential and stability

-A large-population game whose payoff function is integrable is called a large-population potential game \citep{Sandholm-JET2001,Sandholm-JET2009}. \begin{definition}[Large-population potential game] A large population game $([S], \VtF)$ is a \textit{potential game} if there is a scalar-valued function $f$ defined in the neighborhood of $\ClY = \{\Vty \in\BbR_+^S \mid \sum_{i\in[S]} y_i = 1\}$ that satisfies $\frac{\partial f(\Vty)}{\partial y_i} = F_i(\Vty)$ for all $i\in[S]$ and $\Vty\inY$. \end{definition} Subsequently, the next observation follows. \begin{observation} The HW model is a large-population potential game. \end{observation}
+A large-population game whose payoff function can be characterized by a single scalar-valued function is called a large-population potential game \citep{Sandholm-JET2001,Sandholm-JET2009}. \begin{definition}[Large-population potential game] A large population game $([S], \VtF)$ is a \textit{potential game} if there is a scalar-valued function $f$ defined in the neighborhood of $\ClY$ that satisfies $\frac{\partial f(\Vty)}{\partial y_i} = F_i(\Vty)$ for all $i\in[S]$ and $\Vty\inY$. \end{definition}